Myrtaceae (Myrtle family) Callistemon

 Callistemon ‘Little John’, foreground, in Meyer Green.
 Sairus Patel, 25 Sep 2022

-Two stand to the west of Building 10 in the History Corner courtyard.
-Several are near the south corner of the Fire Department complex facing Serra Street along with a couple of shrubby C. citrinus.
-In Escondido Village, see some at 60 Olmsted Road and nearby.
-The Junipero Serra Boulevard greenbelt uses C. viminalis as part of the screening shrubbery.
+Two stand to the west of Building 10 in the History Corner courtyard; another is at the east side of Spruce Hall.
+Several face Serra Street near the south corner of the Fire Department complex, along with a couple of shrubby C. citrinus.
+In Escondido Village, look for some at 60 Olmsted Road and nearby.
+Substantial trees grow from a narrow median on the 2400–2600 blocks of Birch Street in Palo Alto.

 · Callistemon and Melaleuca: Key to Species